 The 0% deal is fairly long (although not the longest on the market) and there is no annual fee.
-However, the 3% (min. £3) balance transfer fee can amount to quite a sum, especially if you have a large balance to transfer.
+However, the 3% for 3 months reverting to 5% balance transfer fee can amount to quite a sum, especially if you have a large balance to transfer.
 If your only focus is paying back debt while spending as little as possible in fees and interest, there are more competitive deals out there.
 If you also want the 0% deal on purchases instead, this card is worth a thought.

 In any case, if you go for this card, keep in mind that after the introductory rate period expires any outstanding balance will be charged interest at a significantly higher rate, both on purchases and old balances.
 You really need a plan to have paid it all off by then.

 Finally, don’t expect too much in terms of rewards and perks.
 This card is strictly about the financial side of things, so you’ll have to get your cool discounts and treats someplace else.